top of page

 How dock springs work.

 Each floating dock has weaknesses that may become a point of failure under stress.
 When the wind picks up, you can see your dock move as the velocity of the wind picks up, creating a wind load.
 The gusts of wind also push the surface of the water, creating addition load from current on your dock.
-When a wake from a boat hits your dock, it moves against its anchor cables.
+When a wake from a boat hits your dock, it lifts and shoves it against its anchor cables.
 Each time its movement is stopped by its cables.

 A dock spring on your cable is a dampener that arrests momentum and spreads the loading of your cable system over time, mitigating the sudden load.
 The only way to reduce shock and impact load is to increase the time it loads your system.
 Dock Springs are load dampeners that do exactly that.